“How does an annuity work?”

 This is really important.
 I’ve seen people scammed into buying ridiculous annuities that have outrageous fees.

 To better understand how annuities work, let’s look at some types of annuities and their main features.
+Keep in mind, that there are other types of annuities as well, but these are some of the most common.

 Pretty straightforward, right?

-Also, big differences between fixed annuities and CDs include:
+Other differences between fixed annuities and CDs include:

 While those are some negatives about fixed annuities, there’s one positive that’s especially worth mentioning: the rates are usually higher with fixed annuities than with CDs.